kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

-= 4.6.23 - March xx, 2019 =
+= 4.6.23 - March 26, 2019 =
 * Added option to override WordPress built-in [video] shortcodes.
 * Fixed bug that prevented generating in-browser thumbnails more than once without reloading the page.
-* Stopped deleting thumbnails that are selected from the library manually.
+* Stopped deleting existing thumbnails that are selected from the library.
 * Changed filename of manually selected thumbnails to thumb1.jpg

 = 4.6.22 - January 30, 2019 =